 Multidisciplinary and including more popular sources:

 Also, the Libraries offer many other databases that index articles.
 There is a big list.
 Included in these databases are full-text products from society publishers such as the American Chemical Society (ACS), IEEE, ASME, ASCE, and others.

-Encyclopedias are a great place to start your research!
-They provide background information on an unfamiliar topic; list key terms, facts, statistics, and definitions; and suggest additional resources.
+Encyclopedias can be helpful as you start your research.
+They provide background information on a topic; list key terms, facts, statistics, and definitions; and suggest additional resources.

 Can’t find what you are looking for?

 Government websites are generally considered reliable and important sources of information.
 The government might be international, federal, state, or local.
 Types of information include statistics, technical reports, data, court cases, and patents.